Leadership Elections 2023

 Yes!
 As an International student you can run for any volunteer role with SUSU.
 You are also able to run for a Sabbatical Officer role but you must check that there are no specific restrictions on your student visa.
 If you have a standard student visa, you can run as a Sabbatical Officer.

-If you have any concerns please speak to our Elections team via email@example.com.
+Please speak to our Elections team at email@example.com for more information.